15+ Fun Things To Do With Kids In Perth This Summer School Holidays

 Bring the kids along for a hands-on school holiday session with OzHarvest, where cooking meets doing good.
 Children aged eight and up team up with a parent or guardian to transform rescued ingredients into delicious meals while learning about zero-waste cooking and helping provide food to people in need.

 It’s hands-on, wholesome, and full of school holiday magic.
 Expect laughter, learning and a bit of flour on the face.
-Spots fill fast, so lock in your place for Thursday 9 October 2025, 1pm 'til 3:30pm, and get ready to cook up a storm for a good cause.
+Spots fill fast, so lock in your place for Thursday 22 January 2026, 1pm 'til 3:30pm, and get ready to cook up a storm for a good cause.

 Wander Through The Markets

 Sprinkle a little adventure into the school holidays and take the kids on a wander through the markets.
 Market stalls all across Perth are packed with treasures, tasty treats and hands-on fun that will keep little hands busy and curious eyes wide.
 From homemade goodies to quirky finds, these markets are a playground for the senses.
-Check out the full list of springtime market gems and make a morning (or afternoon) of it with the whole crew.
+Check out the full list of summer market gems and make a morning (or afternoon) of it with the whole crew.

 Explore The Heart Of Freo